victorca25/traiNNer/README.md

 (README currently WIP)

 Some of the new things in the latest version of this code:
--   The filters and image manipulations used by the different functions (HFEN, SSIM/MS-SSIM, SPL, TV/DTV, etc) are now consolidated in filters.py and colors.py
+-   The filters and image manipulations used by the different functions (HFEN, SSIM/MS-SSIM, SPL, TV/DTV, etc) are now consolidated in filters.py and colors.py.
 -   Reusable loss builder to reduce the changes needed when using a new model and adding new losses only once for all models
--   Metrics builder to include only the selected ones during validation
+-   Metrics builder to include only the selected ones during validation.
--   Automatic Mixed Precision (AMP: <https://pytorch.org/docs/master/amp.html>) is now properly integrated.
+-   Integrated Automatic Mixed Precision ([AMP](https://pytorch.org/docs/master/amp.html)).
 (Code updated to work with Pytorch 1.6.0 and 1.3.0).
 Option "use_amp".
--   Contextual Loss (<https://arxiv.org/abs/1803.02077>, <https://arxiv.org/abs/1803.04626>).
+-   Contextual Loss ([CX](https://arxiv.org/abs/1803.02077), [CX](https://arxiv.org/abs/1803.04626)).
 Option: 'cx_type'.
--   Differential Augmentations for efficient gan training (<https://arxiv.org/pdf/2006.10738>).
+-   Differential Augmentations for efficient gan training ([Paper](https://arxiv.org/pdf/2006.10738)).
 Option: 'diffaug'.
--   batch augmentations (based on <https://arxiv.org/abs/2004.00448>).
+-   Batch augmentations (based on [Cutblur](https://arxiv.org/abs/2004.00448)).
 Option: 'mixup'.
--   ESRGAN+ improvements to the ESRGAN network (<https://arxiv.org/pdf/2001.08073>).
+-   ESRGAN+ improvements to the ESRGAN network ([ESRGAN+](https://arxiv.org/pdf/2001.08073)).
 Options: 'gaussian' and 'plus'.
--   adapted frequency filtering per loss function (<https://arxiv.org/pdf/1911.07850>).
+-   Adapted frequency filtering per loss function ([Reference](https://arxiv.org/pdf/1911.07850)).
 Option: 'fs'.
--   enabled option to use the feature maps from the VGG-like discriminator in training for feature similarity (<https://arxiv.org/abs/1712.05927>).
+-   Enabled option to use the feature maps from the VGG-like discriminator in training for feature similarity ([Reference](https://arxiv.org/abs/1712.05927)).
 Option: 'discriminator_vgg_128_fea'.
--   PatchGAN option for the discriminator (<https://arxiv.org/pdf/1611.07004v3.pdf>).
+-   PatchGAN option for the discriminator ([Reference](https://arxiv.org/pdf/1611.07004v3.pdf)).
 Option: 'patchgan'.
--   Multiscale PatchGAN option for the discriminator (<https://arxiv.org/pdf/1711.11585.pdf>).
+-   Multiscale PatchGAN option for the discriminator ([Reference](https://arxiv.org/pdf/1711.11585.pdf)).
 Option: 'multiscale'.
--   Added a modified Pixel Attention Network for Efficient Image Super-Resolution (<https://arxiv.org/pdf/2010.01073.pdf>), which includes a self-attention layer in the residual path, among other changes.
-A basic pretrained model for 4x scale can be found [here](https://mega.nz/file/mpRgVThY#tRi1q_PrY5OX4MVOTtjWlXzBXcLZs2tP1duo-mEkWSs)
+-   Added a modified Pixel Attention Network for Efficient Image Super-Resolution ([PAN](https://arxiv.org/pdf/2010.01073.pdf)), which includes a self-attention layer in the residual path, among other changes.
+A basic pretrained model for 4x scale can be found [here](https://mega.nz/file/mpRgVThY#tRi1q_PrY5OX4MVOTtjWlXzBXcLZs2tP1duo-mEkWSs).
--   Stochastic Weight Averaging (SWA: <https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging/>, <https://arxiv.org/pdf/1803.05407.pdf>) added as an option.
+-   Stochastic Weight Averaging ([SWA](https://arxiv.org/pdf/1803.05407.pdf), [Pytorch](https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging/)) added as an option.
 Currently the change only applies to the generator network, changing the original learning rate scheduler to the SWA scheduler after a defined number of iterations have passed (the original paper refers to the later 25% part of training).
 The resulting SWA model can be converted to a regular model after training using the scripts/swa2normal.py script.
 Option "use_swa" and configure the swa scheduler.
--   Added the basic idea behind "Freeze Discriminator: A Simple Baseline for Fine-tuning GANs" (<https://arxiv.org/pdf/2002.10964.pdf>) to accelerate training with transfer learning.
+-   Added the basic idea behind "Freeze Discriminator: A Simple Baseline for Fine-tuning GANs" ([FreezeD](https://arxiv.org/pdf/2002.10964.pdf)) to accelerate training with transfer learning.
 It is possible to use a pretrained discriminator model and freeze the initial (bottom) X number of layers.
-Option: "freeze_loc", enabled for any of the VGG-like discriminators or patchgan (muliscale patchgan not yet added).
+Option: "freeze_loc", enabled for any of the VGG-like discriminators or patchgan (multiscale patchgan not yet added).
+-   Integrated the Consistency Enforcing Module (CEM) from Explorable Super Resolution ([Paper](http://openaccess.thecvf.com/content_CVPR_2020/papers/Bahat_Explorable_Super_Resolution_CVPR_2020_paper.pdf), [Web](https://yuvalbahat.github.io/Explorable-Super-Resolution/)).
+Available both for use during inference, as well as during training (only using a default downsampling kernel ATM).
+Can be easily extended to use estimaged Kernels from the images for downscaling using KernelGAN from [DLIP](https://github.com/victorca25/DLIP).
+More information on CEM [here](https://github.com/victorca25/BasicSR/tree/master/codes/models/modules/architectures/CEM).
+-   Added the training and testing codes for Super-Resolution using Normalizing Flow in PyTorch ([SRFlow](https://arxiv.org/pdf/2006.14200.pdf) models (including the GLOW reference [code](https://github.com/chaiyujin/glow-pytorch/)).
 -   Other changes: added graceful interruption of training to continue from where it was interrupted, virtual batch option, "strict" model loading flag, support for using YAML or JSON options files, color transfer script (color_transfer.py) with multiple algorithms to transfer image statistics (colors) from a reference image to another, integrated the "forward_chop" function into the SR model to crop images into patches before upscaling for inference in VRAM constrained systems (use option test_mode: chop), general fixes and code refactoring.

 WIP:
--   Added on the fly use of realistic image kernels extracted with KernelGAN (<https://openaccess.thecvf.com/content_ICCV_2019/papers/Zhou_Kernel_Modeling_Super-Resolution_on_Real_Low-Resolution_Images_ICCV_2019_paper.pdf>) and injection of noise extracted from real images patches (<https://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_Image_Blind_Denoising_CVPR_2018_paper.pdf>)
+-   Added on the fly use of realistic image kernels extracted with KernelGAN ([Paper](https://openaccess.thecvf.com/content_ICCV_2019/papers/Zhou_Kernel_Modeling_Super-Resolution_on_Real_Low-Resolution_Images_ICCV_2019_paper.pdf) and injection of noise extracted from real images patches ([Reference](https://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_Image_Blind_Denoising_CVPR_2018_paper.pdf)).
--   Change to use openCV-based composable transformation for augmentations (<https://github.com/victorca25/opencv_transforms>) with a new dataloader
+-   Change to use openCV-based composable transformation for augmentations ([From](https://github.com/victorca25/opencv_transforms)) with a new dataloader.
--   Use of configuration presets for reuse instead of editing full configuration files
+-   Use of configuration presets for reuse instead of editing full configuration files.
--   Video network for optical flow and video super-resolution (<http://arxiv.org/abs/2001.02129>.
-Pretrained model using 3 frames, trained on a subset of REDS dataset [here](https://mega.nz/file/28JmyLrK#xhRP-EZKR7Vg7UjIRZQqotiFLix21JaGGLSvZq7cjt4))
+-   Video network for optical flow and video super-resolution ([SOFVSR](http://arxiv.org/abs/2001.02129)).
+Pretrained model using 3 frames, trained on a subset of REDS dataset [here](https://mega.nz/file/28JmyLrK#xhRP-EZKR7Vg7UjIRZQqotiFLix21JaGGLSvZq7cjt4).
--   Added option to use different image upscaling networks with the HR optical flow estimation for video (Pretrained using 3 frames and default ESRGAN as SR network [here](https://mega.nz/file/TwwEWD7Q#wCfUvVudI17weYc1JLeM3nTeK2xiMlVdc_JN1Nov3ac))
+-   Added option to use different image upscaling networks with the HR optical flow estimation for video (Pretrained using 3 frames and default ESRGAN as SR network [here](https://mega.nz/file/TwwEWD7Q#wCfUvVudI17weYc1JLeM3nTeK2xiMlVdc_JN1Nov3ac)).
--   Initial integration of RIFE (<https://arxiv.org/abs/2011.06294>) architecture for Video Frame Interpolation (Converted trained model from three pickle files into a single pth model [here](https://mega.nz/file/DhBWgRYQ#hLkR4Eiks6s3ZvwLCl4eA57J3baR0eDXjyaV9yzmTeM))
+-   Initial integration of RIFE ([Paper](https://arxiv.org/abs/2011.06294)) architecture for Video Frame Interpolation (Converted trained model from three pickle files into a single pth model [here](https://mega.nz/file/DhBWgRYQ#hLkR4Eiks6s3ZvwLCl4eA57J3baR0eDXjyaV9yzmTeM)).
--   Video ESRGAN (EVSRGAN) and SR3D networks using 3D convolution for video super-resolution, inspired on "3DSRnet: Video Super-resolution using 3D Convolutional Neural Networks" (<https://arxiv.org/pdf/1812.09079.pdf>).
-(EVSRGAN Pretrained using 3 frames and default arch options [here](https://u.pcloud.link/publink/show?code=XZ2Wg8XZebryABNV8Q0GsSE2ifkLdh9NzzaX))
+-   Video ESRGAN (EVSRGAN) and SR3D networks using 3D convolution for video super-resolution, inspired on "3DSRnet: Video Super-resolution using 3D Convolutional Neural Networks" ([Paper](https://arxiv.org/pdf/1812.09079.pdf)).
+EVSRGAN Pretrained using 3 frames and default arch options [here](https://u.pcloud.link/publink/show?code=XZ2Wg8XZebryABNV8Q0GsSE2ifkLdh9NzzaX).
--   Real-time Deep Video Deinterlacing (https://arxiv.org/pdf/1708.00187.pdf) training and testing codes implemented.
-(Pretraineds DVD models can be found [here](https://u.pcloud.link/publink/show?code=kZIIfQXZYLGBJF4sQVJ2aONxgwiPr8iQPxo7))
+-   Real-time Deep Video Deinterlacing ([Paper](https://arxiv.org/pdf/1708.00187.pdf)) training and testing codes implemented.
+Pretraineds DVD models can be found [here](https://u.pcloud.link/publink/show?code=kZIIfQXZYLGBJF4sQVJ2aONxgwiPr8iQPxo7).

 (Previous changes can be found [here](https://github.com/victorca25/BasicSR/blob/master/docs/changes.md))